huggingface/transformers/examples/research_projects/xls_r/README.md

 `mozilla-foundation_common_voice_7_0_sv-SE_test_eval_results.txt` that contains
 both the word- and character error rate.

-In a few days, we will give everybody access to some real world audio data for as many languages as possible.
+In a few days, we will give everybody access to some real-world audio data for as many languages as possible.
-If your language has real world audio data, it will most likely have audio input of multiple minutes. 🤗Transformer's [ASR pipeline](https://huggingface.co/docs/transformers/master/en/main_classes/pipelines#transformers.AutomaticSpeechRecognitionPipeline) supports audio chunking out-of-the-box.
+If your language has real-world audio data, it will most likely have audio input of multiple minutes. 🤗Transformer's [ASR pipeline](https://huggingface.co/docs/transformers/master/en/main_classes/pipelines#transformers.AutomaticSpeechRecognitionPipeline) supports audio chunking out-of-the-box.
 You only need to specify how song each audio chunk should be (`chunk_length_s`) and how much audio stride (`stride_length_s`) each chunk should use.